Executive Education Course

 Enhancing Business Performance through Co-operative Management Practices: How to Strengthen Identity, Loyalty and Participation

-An interactive professional development opportunity focused on strategy and leading thinking in co-operative management coupled with tangible examples of how to translate knowledge into action.
+An interactive 3-day professional development opportunity focused on strategy and leading thinking in co-operative management coupled with tangible examples of how to translate knowledge into action.
 We encourage CEOs, senior managers, board members and keen staff from credit unions and non-financial co-operatives to join us for this learning and networking event.

 Dates and Locations:

 May 15-17, 2018 (Nelson, British Columbia, Canada) - Hosted by Upper Columbia Co-operative Council at a University of British Columbia Building, located at 266 Baker Street (*Apologies, not an accessible location - steps to meeting space).
-UCCC Members can be provided a special registration rate (declare upon registration0.
+UCCC Members can be provided a special registration rate (declare upon registration).
 Travel planning details for Nelson

-Other 2018 dates and locations TBC.
 Get in touch with us if you would like to host in your area!

 - Daily Sessions: Day 1 & 2 - 8:30am - 5pm (evening social on Day 2), Day 3 - 8:30am-3:30pm